-The latest version of Safari limits the ability for Google Analytics (and any other marketing tags) to track users across domains, and between visits more than a day apart.
+The latest version of Safari, and all browsers running on iOS for iPhones or iPads, limit the ability for Google Analytics (and any other marketing tags) to track users across domains, and between visits more than a day apart.
 Here’s how to get this fixed for your site.

-This article was updated 12th June 2019 to clarify changes for ITP 2.2.
+This article was updated January 2021 to include the changes for iOS 14

 How does this affect my analytics?